Get to know Kilkenny City with the top picks from Pembroke Kilkenny

 +353 56 77 83500

 The Medieval Mile is a discovery trail running through the centre of Kilkenny city.
 It starts with the 13th-century St Canice’s Cathedral and finishes at Kilkenny Castle, with much more in between.

 Just a stone's throw from our front door is the magnificent medieval Kilkenny Castle, home to the powerful Butler family for almost 600 years.

 The Butler Gallery is the leading Contemporary Art Gallery and Museum in the South East of Ireland.
-Located in the basement of Kilkenny Castle, the gallery is open 7 days a week from 10am to 5pm.
 Entry is free of charge.
 For information about exhibitions and events please visit butlergallery.com

 St Canice's Cathedral

 Situated in the oldest part of Kilkenny City, St Canice's Cathedral dates back to the arrival of Christianity to this area.
 Brave the 7 flights of ladders to the top of the tower for breath-taking views across Kilkenny County.
 There are only two towers in Ireland that can be climbed, so this is not to be missed!

 Visit the only 17th Century merchant house in Ireland and explore the three houses now home to the Kilkenny Archaeological Society and Genealogical Centre.

 See the ‘clash of the ash’ come to life on Canal Square with a statue dedicated to the legendary Kilkenny hurling team who have won a mighty 36 All Ireland Championship titles.
 G’wan the Cats!
 Learn to play the ancient Irish sport of hurling in the home of hurling, Nowlan Park, with the Kilkenny Way.